-NO. According to the Bylaws of the Faculty Senate of Ohio University, no final action on a main motion or resolution introduced at a regular or special meeting may be taken at that same meeting.
+NO. According to the bylaws of the Faculty Senate of Ohio University, no final action on a main motion or resolution introduced at a regular or special meeting may be taken at that same meeting.
 However, this rule may be suspended by a two-thirds majority of those voting at any regular or special meeting.

 Can faculty members who are not senators introduce proposals?

 YES.
 Any ten (10) faculty eligible to vote in Senate elections may present any matter they wish to the Senate at a regular meeting.
-The matter will be discussed and scheduled for vote at the next regular Senate meeting or, if the Senate wishes, at a special meeting called for the purpose of considering the petition or other matters.
+The matter will be discussed and scheduled for a vote at the next regular Senate meeting or, if the Senate wishes, at a special meeting called for the purpose of considering the petition or other matters.